-In early fall, Avon High School students will be billed course fees for the entire academic school year.
+In early fall.
+Avon High School students will be billed course fees for the entire academic school year.
 Statements will be mailed to each family.
-Avon High School statements will NOT change throughout the school year as a result of schedule changes.
+Avon High School statements will NOT be adjusted throughout the school year as a result of schedule changes.
 Students who enroll in/withdraw from Avon High School after the fall billing cycle will have their course fees calculated at a prorated amount.
 Course fee payments can be made in the form of cash, check, credit card, or e-funds through the Avon High School Treasurer's Office.
-Course fees that are not paid in full by the due date will be sent to a collection agency.
-All checks returned by our bank and written to Avon Community School Corporation/ Avon High School will be subject to a \$25 service charge.
-Immediate cash payment is due.
+Parents/guardians are financially responsible for any and all book rental fees, and any other charges assessed by the school.
+This includes but is not limited to owed rental fees, lost books, damaged or destroyed books, laptop repair fees, laptop replacement fees, cafeteria fees, library books and extracurricular activities.
+Fees that are not paid in full by the due date will be sent to a collection agency.
+Parents/guardians shall also be responsible for all reasonable costs of collection of this account.
+All checks returned by our bank and written to Avon Community School Corporation/Avon High School will be subject to a \$25 service charge.
+Immediate cash payment will be due.
 If the cash payment is not paid immediately, all checks will be submitted to the Hendricks County Prosecutor Bad Check Program.
 At that time, the check writer will be facing criminal charges or be subject to attendance in a Financial Accountability Class at the check writer's expense (approximately \$200) and service charges